github/opensource.guide/_articles/fr-FR/how-to-contribute.md

 If you make a polite bump and still nobody responds, it's possible that nobody will respond, ever.
 It's not a great feeling, but don't let that discourage you.
 It's happened to everyone!
 There are many possible reasons why you didn't get a response, including personal circumstances that may be out of your control.
 Try to find another project or way to contribute.
 If anything, this is a good reason not to invest too much time in making a contribution before other community members are engaged and responsive.

-### 🚧 Someone requests changes to your contribution.
+### 🚧 Les requetes de quelqu'un changes votre contribution.

 It's common that you'll be asked to make changes to your contribution, whether that's feedback on the scope of your idea, or changes to your code.